-The service shows honesty and transparency from all levels of staff and leadership following an incident.
+In general, the service shows honesty and transparency from all levels of staff and leadership following an incident.
 This is shared with people using the service and their families in line with the duty of candour.
 The service ensures people are supported when incidents occur.

-Leaders have the skills, knowledge, experience and integrity they need to lead and inspire staff effectively.
+On occasion leaders have lacked the necessary skills, knowledge, experience and integrity they need to lead and inspire staff effectively.

-The service has a clear vision and set of values and leaders make sure that these are promoted and understood by staff and embedded into practice.
+The service has a clear vision and set of values but it was not apparent that leaders make sure that these are promoted and understood by staff and embedded into practice.